When is the best time to go?

 What charges will I be responsible for onboard?

-Solmar V includes all port fees, fuel surcharges and park fees in the price of your trip so you will not be asked to pay for these upon your arrival.
-We include beer and wine.
+Solmar V (Guadalupe Island) includes all port fees and fuel surcharges in the price of your trip.
+However, each guest will be responsible for a $15 national park entry fee.
 We also sell Solmar V t-shirts, caps and other mementos onboard and of course, our crew works hard for and greatly appreciates your tips which also must be paid in cash.

 What about tips?